So you’ve decided you’d like to retire in the UK! What options are available for an American to retire here and is it a realistic goal?

 UPDATE: February 2022 – according to BBC news, this investor visa, which was introduced in 2008, is being discontinued effective immediately over concerns about misuse.

-To be eligible for a Tier 1 visa you must
+Eligibility for a Tier 1 visa was tough!

 - have at least £2 million in investment funds